yh1126611/streamliner/README.md

 * `-w`: Set size of window inside interval to calculate GC and BpB contents (bp) [Default 100]
      Note: `-w` (window size) must be smaller than `-i` (half of interval size).

 * `-p`: Run streamliner partially by entering two unique values to specify stages to start and end the pipeline.
-Default is 0 10 (Complete pipeline).
+Default is 0 and 10 (Complete pipeline).
 The unique values for each stage are as follows:

      ０- Downloading input (i.e. complete pipeline) [Default start]
      １- Merging (Engine: [samtools merge](https://www.htslib.org/doc/samtools-merge.html))